 Documents Needed to Enter the United States

 There are different documentation requirements depending on how you are entering the country.
-Some of these documents have significant lead times, and could delay your trip if you do not order them early enough.
+Some of these documents have long lead times, and could delay your trip if you do not order them early enough.

 American Citizens